Air National Guard drone training bridges gap for first responders

 |0

-This work, Air National Guard drone training bridges gap for first responders [Image 5 of 5], by SrA Julia Ahaesy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air National Guard drone training bridges gap for first responders, by Timothy Sandland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.